A Spatial-Spectral-Frequency Interactive Network for Multimodal Remote Sensing Classification: Introduction

-Although recent advancements in multimodal image classification have yielded significant improvements, significant limitations still exists: 1) High similarity and continuity among spectral bands in hyperspectral images result in difficulty for extracting optimal features.
-Previous studies have largely overlooked the decomposition of spectral signals, focusing instead on methods to extract complex and redundant features.
-2) High- and low-level network features correspond to object-level semantics and fine-grained background textures, respectively.
+\begin{enumerate} \item Limited domain interaction: As illustrated in Fig. \ref{intro1}(a), conventional methods prioritize dual-domain interactions (e.g., spatial-spectral or spatial-frequency).
+Local interactions limit the ability to jointly exploit the global structure of multimodal images and discriminative details \cite{10648934}. \item Redundant spectral curves: High similarity and continuity among spectral bands in HSIs result in difficulty for extracting optimal features \cite{qiao2018joint}.
+Existing methods overemphasize various attention mechanisms and network structures while neglecting the decomposition of spectral signals from the frequency domain, which can elegantly capture subtle inter-class differences in spectral data. \item Isolated spatial frequency Learning: High- and low-level network features correspond to object-level semantics and fine-grained background textures, respectively.
 Correspondingly, low-frequency components effectively encode global structure and semantics, whereas high-frequency components capture fine details \cite{sun2024high}.
-However, few studies have emphasized enhancing the frequency components in shallow and deep network layers to improve feature extraction.

-To address these challenges, this paper introduces a spatial-spectral-frequency interaction network (S$^2$Fin), which includes pairwise fusion modules for the three considered domains as shown in Fig. \ref{intro1}(b).
-Initially, the high-frequency sparse enhancement transformer (HFSET) is developed to utilize sparse spatial-spectral attention to optimize the parameters of the high-frequency filter, thereby amplifying critical high-frequency signal components.
-Meanwhile, the adaptive frequency channel module (AFCM) enhances the high-frequency channels of multimodal images while integrating low-frequency channels, thereby amplifying modality-specific details and fusing shared structural features.
-Subsequently, spectral-spatial features from spectral images undergo spectral-spatial attention fusion (SSAF) and Mamba blocks, which are further combined with active sensor data.
-Then a high-frequency resonance mask (HFRM) is applied to enhance feature representation at critical image locations.
-Finally, the features from all fusion modules are integrated to achieve multimodal classification.
-The main contributions in this paper can be highlighted as follows.
+However, existing fusion strategies often apply a "one-size-fits-all" approach, such as preprocessing transformers, which ignores frequency guidance at multiple network depths.